-The intent of the Division's mission is to provide increased access to quality, effective consumer and family-driven services and supports that demonstrate improved outcomes for the consumer and the system.
+The intent of the Division's mission is to provide increased access to quality, effective consumer- and family-driven services and supports that demonstrate improved outcomes for the consumer and the system.
 With this contract, consumer driven services and supports promote well-being for children with serious emotional disturbance (SED) and their families and communities, as well as adults with serious mental illness (SMI).
 NAMI NC's work in past years has assisted the Division to this end.
 This year's work will continue to contribute to the Division's ability to act on its mission and achieve reform outcomes through an array of targeted, evidenced, informed consumer/family driven best practices for those most seriously in need of services and supports.

 Objective 1.
-Families, children, youth, and adult consumers directly affected by serious mental illness (for children, serious emotional disturbance), including those experiencing First Episode Psychosis (FEP), will receive information and support through the Family-to-Family Education Program, NAMI Basics Parent Education Program, Parent and Teachers as Allies, In Our Own Voice, Peer-to-Peer programs, Support Group Facilitator programs, Veterans and military outreach, Crisis Intervention Team (CIT) training with law enforcement and school resource officers, school mental health and transition initiatives such as Positive Behavior Intervention &
+Families, children, youth, and adult consumers directly affected by serious mental illness (for children, serious emotional disturbance), including those experiencing First Episode Psychosis (FEP), will receive information and support through the Family-to-Family Education Program, NAMI Basics Parent Education Program, Parent and Teachers as Allies, In Our Own

-Supports (PBIS), NAMI on Campus, Text for Teens, suicide prevention, reducing stigma, healthy schools and healthy youth transition recovery and wellness, Monday Messages, linked to or provided Mental Health First Aid training and WRAP planning, self-advocacy supports, promote supported employment best practices (IPS-SE) and Psychiatric Advance Directives (PAD) in coordination with the division, and research peer directed recovery and crisis supports and services.
+Voice, Peer-to-Peer programs, Support Group Facilitator programs, Veterans and military outreach, school mental health and transition initiatives such as Positive Behavior Intervention & Supports (PBIS), NAMI on Campus, Text for Teens, suicide prevention, reducing stigma, healthy schools and healthy youth transition recovery and wellness, Tuesday Newsday, self-advocacy supports, and Psychiatric Advance Directives (PAD) in coordination with the division, and research peer directed recovery and crisis supports and services.